jakari/invoicing/README.md

 ## Development

-The Invoicing is built using Symfony3 and Angular2, but all of this might change in the future.
+The Invoicing is built using Symfony3 and React, but all of this might change in the future.

 ### Basic structure

-System is created using Angular 2 and Symfony 3 in the backend.

-Frontend code is in the `frontend` folder.
+Frontend code is in the `client` folder.

 Symfony is built with the Standard edition structure.

+## Usage

+To use the application, first install it according to the guide below, and add a user to be able to login.
+You should also add a company into the database to be able to use it.

 ## Installation